 It can be difficult to suss out the signs of an ear infection in a baby when there is so much for babies to be fussy about in general.
 But baby ear infections are common, and baby ear infection symptoms are fairly distinct.
-You don’t necessarily need an ear infection detecting app to figure out if a baby has an ear infection.
-In fact, it just takes some careful observation and maybe a thermometer.
+So put down that ear infection app — all you need is some careful observation and maybe a thermometer.

 Somewhere between 80 percent and 90 percent of kids get some sort of ear infection by the time they hit age 3, most of which occur between 6 and 18 months.
 This is because ear infections are a common side-effect of colds and — as you’ve definitely noticed if your kid is more than zero days old — kids get colds.
 All.
 The.
 Damn.
 Time.
 There’s more to the why and the how of ear infections, but more relevant to you is the what — as in symptoms and treatments.